billroy/bitlash-commander/README.md

 		- control can ignore the update or note it to trigger refresh

 - button control
-	- BUG: dragging a path leaves the label and readout in the wrong place
+	- BUG: dragging a path button leaves the label and readout in the wrong place

 - server:
 	- for viewer nodes: fetch remote data for a chart on demand